Miguel Morro

-Miguel Ángel Morro Muñoz (born 11 September 2000) is a Spanish professional footballer who plays as a goalkeeper for Rayo Vallecano.
+Miguel Ángel Morro Muñoz (born 11 September 2000) is a Spanish professional footballer who plays as a goalkeeper for Portuguese club Leixões SC, on loan from Rayo Vallecano.

 Club career

 Born in Alcalá de Henares, Community of Madrid, Community of Madrid, Morro represented AD Naya, Real Madrid, Alcobendas CF, RSD Alcalá and Rayo Vallecano.
 On 31 January 2019, he renewed his contract with the latter until 2023.

 Morro made his senior debut with the reserves on 3 February 2019, starting in a 1–0 Tercera División home win against CD Leganés B. On 11 October, after both first team goalkeepers were out (Alberto García injured and Stole Dimitrievski on international duty), he made his professional debut by playing the full 90 minutes in a 2–1 home defeat of CD Tenerife in the Segunda División.

 On 25 August 2021, Morro was loaned to CF Fuenlabrada in the second division, for one year.
+Upon returning, he was a third-choice behind Stole Dimitrievski and Diego López before moving out on loan to Villarreal CF B also in division two on 25 August 2023.

+On 29 August 2024, Morro moved abroad for the first time in his career, after agreeing to a one-year loan deal with Liga Portugal 2 side FC Vizela.
+On 14 July of the following year, he moved to fellow league team Leixões SC also in a temporary deal.